 If a song's music & lyrics were published before January 1, 1923, then the song is considered in the Public Domain in the US.
 To check if your song is in the public domain in the US, you can use this handy tool: pdinfo.com.
-If you are playing a specific arrangement made after 1923 (even if the original was written before 1923), you'll need to purchase licensing.
+If you are playing a specific arrangement made after 1923 (even if the original was written before 1923), you'll need to purchase a license.

 Why we can't license it: No license needed!

 Derivative Works: Translations, Interpolation & Modified Cover Songs:

 Any time the fundamental character of the lyrics and/or melody are altered from their original fixed tangible medium, the use falls into a "derivative work".
 This requires a negotiated royalty rate or fee between the publisher and the music user.